huangkang314/BehaviorAtlas/docs/get-start.md

 - 8GB Minimum RAM for single experimental data (~ 20mins); For batch analysis of large amount of data, recommended 64GB or more;

 **Software:**
-- MATLAB 2016 or higher vision;
+- MATLAB 2016 or higher version;

 **Dependencies:**